JeremiasFuentes/desapp-cryptobackend/README.md

 ## [ON DEVELOP]

-## [1.0.0] - 2021-10-05
+## Entrega 2 [1.0.0] - 2021-11-02
 ### Added
-- Login & Register pages.
-- Double register verification.
-- JWT security.
-- Log Out.
-- Two visual identity for errors in the forms by [@tylerfortune8](https://github.com/diazmatu).
-- Navigation bar.
+- Transaction and publication entities with repositories, services and controller.
-- Configured comunication with Crypto's last currency.
+- embedded cache with redis.
+- swagger config.
+- dtos for posts and gets methods.

 ### Changed

+- relations and variables in User

-### Removed
+### KNOWN ISSUES

+- Transactions dont have all the information from users implicaded
 =======
 # desapp-cryptobackend
 >>>>>>> df583577a60594b98f7834a3aa5e8dd8c067abb6